 Information on accessing accommodations through our office is provided on our website.

 When should students register with the Student Disability Resource Center?

 Students have the right to request accommodations at any point in the semester, however, accommodations are not retroactive.
 The SDRC recommends that students register before the beginning of the semester in order to have their accommodations in place the first day of class.
 Also, instructors should not grant accommodations until an accommodation letter is received from the SDRC.

 How should I recommend a student seek assistance from the Student Disability Resource Center?

 Recommendations to seek assistance should be done in private to maintain confidentiality.
 An instructor who is aware that a student has low grades, has poor class attendance, fails to turn in assignments on time, has trouble paying attention, etc. should meet with the student in a closed setting to let them know that the SDRC is an option which can help them succeed.
 Contact information for the SDRC and an ADA statement should be included in every class syllabus which should be given to students on the first day of classes.
 Please see below for the full ADA statement.

 How will I be notified if a student with accommodations is registered for one of my courses?

-The SDRC will e-mail accommodation letters and any other pertinent forms to each professor via their Bobcats e-mail address during the second week of classes.
-We recommend that the student visit their instructors during office hours to maintain confidentiality and to have the opportunity for meaningful discussion about their accommodations.
+The SDRC will e-mail accommodation letters and any other pertinent forms to each professor via their Bobcats e-mail address when the student submits their semester request.
+Once a letter is requested and sent, we recommend that the student visit their instructors during office hours to maintain confidentiality and to have the opportunity for meaningful discussion about their accommodations.
 Generally, these letters will be e-mailed at the beginning of each semester unless a student registers with us after classes have begun or has a specific accommodation added.
 Students may register with the SDRC at any time during a semester.

 What do I do when I receive an accommodation letter?